 Provision of securitisation services including funding and management of conduit vehicles - In general, facilities provided to securitisations are treated the same way as facilities to any other borrower or counterparty.
 Fee income from these services is recognised on an accrual basis.
 Liquidity and funding facilities are treated as commitments to provide finance, with fee and margin income recognised on an accrual basis.
 Warehouse and term funding facilities are treated as loans.

 9.2.6 Use of external rating agencies

-The Group uses the services of both RAM Rating Services Berhad and Malaysian Rating Corporation Berhad for securitisation transactions purposes.
+The Group uses the services of both RAM Rating Services Berhad and Malaysian Rating Corporation Berhad and where applicable, international rating agencies for securitisation transactions purposes.